 |Rafi: An Indian Muslim role model|

-My friend, a nice human being and also a committed Jan Sanghi*, recently said in an argument that Muhammad Rafi was one man he idolised despite his own distaste towards Muslims in his teenage years.
+One of my friends who is a committed Jan Sanghi*, recently said in an argument that Muhammad Rafi was a man he always idolised despite his own distaste towards Muslims in his teenage years.

 Rafi sahab lifted the moods of millions everday for the last five decades.
 From 1946 to 1980 Rafi Sahab reigned over the Bombay film industry.